ntiman/SheridanApp/README.md

 ## Introduction

-Simple Android App developed in Android Studio.
-Using this application user can log in and create new students and input marks for them.
+Simple Android application developed in Android Studio.
+Using this application user can log in, create new students and input marks for them.
 All data is stored locally on user's device.

 ## What this project gave me: